phetsims/phet-info/deployment-info/sim_deployment.md

           Chrome [see this solution](http://superuser.com/a/636697/493443).
    + **INITIAL_PUBLICATION**: Generate and check in (on the master branch) the auto-generated readme file for a published sim.
 The README.md file can be created using ```grunt published-README```.
    + **NOT_A_NEW_SIMULATION**: Verify that any previously existing translations are still available and that their version numbers are correct.
-   + After the new simulation is available from the website, the 3rd party contributions page must be updated.
-    Directions for how to do this are in `chipper/js/grunt/reportThirdParty.js`.
 * **PRODUCTION FOR PHET_IO_BRAND**:
    + If this is a version that will be used with students, then make sure to remove the password protection.
 See https://github.com/phetsims/phet-io/blob/master/doc/phet-io-security.md for details.
    + Make sure that the current level of instrumentation is represented here in the [Instrumentation Status Spreadsheet](https://docs.google.com/spreadsheets/d/1pU9izdNQkd9vr8TvLAfXe_v68yh-7potH-y712FBPr8/edit#gid=0).
 MAKE SURE TO UPDATE THE "Latest Published Version" COLUMN.